randlabs/myalgo-connect-homepage/docs/getting-started/myalgo-connect-api.md

 Object `settings` has the following field:

-- `isLedgerSupported`: User will be notified that the current operation is not supported to sign by Hardware Ledger.
+- `disableLedgerNano`: User will be notified that the current operation is not supported to sign by Hardware Ledger.
 Default is true.

 #### Response

 Calling signTransaction with an array of transactions will return an array of a SignedTx object.

 ```json
 [